ansible-community/community-topics/community_topics_workflow.md

 **Warning:** Subject to frequent updates.
 This is a "living document", expect it to change as we progress with the Community Topics workflow over the next few months.

-This document describes the Ansible Community Topics workflow (hereinafter `Workflow`) to provide guidance on successful resolving the topics in the asynchronous way.
+This document describes the Ansible Community Topics workflow (hereinafter `Workflow`) to provide guidance on successful resolving topics in the asynchronous way.

 The Workflow is a set of actions that need to be done successively within the corresponding time frames.